rwxrob/zet/20210826180958/README.md

-Stop pussy-footing around the requirement for your people to learn Linux (and the Linux command line) and do the right thing: *train your people to use Linux.* Otherwise, you end with people give Helm demonstrations using `docker` on the command line, and using the GUI file explorer to rename a file (because they don't know the fucking `mv` command).
+Stop pussy-footing around the requirement for your people to learn Linux (and the Linux command line) and do the right thing: *train your people to use Linux.* Otherwise, you end up with people giving Helm demonstrations using `docker` on the command line, and using the GUI file explorer to rename a file (because they don't know the fucking `mv` command).
 Please, for the love of God, have some fucking self-respect and do the